jtoy7/2024_AS_Pver_genomics/batch1/pver_gwas_pilot_data_processing_using_GATK4_pipeline_jt.md

    -O $OUTDIR/$SCAF_'genotypes.vcf.gz' \
 ```

-Once genotyping is complete, there will we a separate vcf for each sample.
+Once genotyping is complete, there will we a separate vcf for each genomic region (scaffold/contig).
 Combine them into a single multi-sample VCF with BCFtools:
 ```bash
 # make list of vcf files
 ls *.vcf.gz | sort > vcf_list.txt